Police COVID crackdown slammed as racist and heavyhanded

 “The virus has shown very clearly that it doesn’t discriminate and nor does the NSW Police,” he said.

-Police will be asking people who are outside their homes what their reasonable excuse is, and will be cracking down on activities like unnecessary shopping.
+Police will ask people who are outside their homes what their reasonable excuse is, and will crack down on activities such as unnecessary shopping.

-Police Minister David Elliott said the virulent Delta strain was a “game changer”.
+NSW Police Minister David Elliott said the virulent Delta strain of the virus was a “game-changer”.

 “Police will be out in the community helping people to comply, but where they don’t get compliance they will be out enforcing the public health orders,” he said.

-NSW again recorded its highest number of daily infections since the pandemic’s third wave, notching up 38 new local cases in the 24 hours to 8pm on Wednesday.
+NSW recorded its highest number of daily infections this year on Thursday, notching up 38 new local cases.

-At least 20 of those cases were in the community for part or all of their infectious period.
+At least 20 were in the community for part or all of their infectious period.

 Eleven people are in intensive care in NSW, with three ventilated.